-Interest rates rose again this month with the Bank of England increasing the base rate by 25 percentage points to 1%.
-But will interest rates rise further?
+Interest rates rose again in December 2022 with the Bank of England increasing the base rate by 0.50% to 3.5%.
+But, will interest rates rise further?

 What are your mortgage options?

 To get the best idea of your mortgage options and what mortgage is right for you it’s always worth speaking to a mortgage adviser.
 They will understand your circumstances and look across the mortgage options most suitable to you.